 At the broadest level, unleashing the power of AI will allow the human workforce to be more productive.
 Let’s return to the example of the digital assistant we mentioned earlier.
-By continually analyzing vast troves of data in real-time, these supercharged “co-workers” will be able to adroitly grasp customers’ priorities and predict their needs.
-Brands that want to communicate with customers as quickly as possible at whatever point they are in their daily lives will take advantage of such AI-powered platforms to deliver highly nuanced, personalized experiences in the moment.
+By continually analysing vast troves of data in real-time, these supercharged “co-workers” will be able to adroitly grasp customers’ priorities and predict their needs.
+Brands that want to communicate with customers as quickly as possible at whatever point they are in their daily lives will take advantage of such AI-powered platforms to deliver highly nuanced, personalised experiences in the moment.

 Deploying AI in this way will free the human workforce to focus on more complex, creative work.
-For instance, it might currently take a large company’s marketing team days to analyze data in a way that yields a fine-grained understanding of a target’s psychological dynamics — who they are and what they care about.
-But soon, even a relatively small enterprise will be capable of simply setting its digital assistant to work analyzing customer data in real time, so that the company can construct more powerful marketing messages in just a few hours.
+For instance, it might currently take a large company’s marketing team days to analyse data in a way that yields a fine-grained understanding of a target’s psychological dynamics — who they are and what they care about.
+But soon, even a relatively small enterprise will be capable of simply setting its digital assistant to work analysing customer data in real time, so that the company can construct more powerful marketing messages in just a few hours.

 To take another example, oil field drilling technicians used to drill multiple test holes, manually prepare a drill, then calculate and enter the correct pressure and speed for that drill.
 Now, AI tells them which oil deposits to target, while intelligent drills calculate speed, pressure, and depth.
 Here, the technician’s expertise and experience can come to the fore to power the process, based on their understanding of geophysical characteristics.
 Working seamlessly with AI systems, their role becomes more about leveraging insight and critical thinking power, rather than being merely operational.

 Successful AI means enhancing — not replacing — the human workforce